jimmy-ck/paperless-asn-list/README.md

 - Fetches documents from a self-hosted Paperless-ngx instance, with customizable ASN range and custom field ID via command-line arguments.
 - Groups documents by a custom field (e.g., "StorageBox").
-- Groups by correspondents and ASNs with specific sorting into three separate lists for easy physical retrieval of your documents in case of a server breakdown.
+- Sorts and outputs documents in three different list formats:
+  1. **Grouped by Correspondent & ASN** (across all boxes)
+  2. **Grouped by Storage Box → Correspondent & ASN**
+  3. **Grouped by Storage Box → ASN**
-- Exports the grouped data to dynamically named CSV files, which can be printed out.
+- Exports the grouped data to dynamically named CSV files, which can be printed out for easy physical locating of your documents in case of a server breakdown.

 ## Prerequisites

-- **This script currently assumes a prepopulated custom data field in your Paperless-ngx instance configured as field type `select`, which is used to document the physical storage location of documents** (please refer to [Paperless-ngx Basic Usage](https://docs.paperless-ngx.com/usage/#custom-fields))
+- **Your Paperless-ngx instance should use a custom `select`-type field for document storage location (e.g., "StorageBox").
+If not used please attach CLI argument `--no_custom_field`.** The author of this script uses a `select`-type field containg different storage locations like `Amanda Box 1`, `Amanda Box 2` and `Brian Box 1`.
+Please refer to [Paperless-ngx Custom Fields](https://docs.paperless-ngx.com/usage/#custom-fields) for setting thos up.
 - Python 3.6 or later
 - Paperless-ngx instance with API access enabled
 - Virtual environment (`venv`) for dependency management